DorianDepriester/Elasticipy/JOSS/paper.md

 and integration with existing Python workflows.
 In addition, it introduces the concept of *tensor arrays*, in a similar way as in MTEX [@MTEX], allowing to process thousands of tensors at once (e.g. rotation of tensors) with simple syntax and highly efficient way.
-In order to highlight the performances of Elasticipy, \autoref{fig:compa} shows the wall-time required to perform two basic operations on tensors, as a function of the number of considered tensors.
+In order to highlight the performances of Elasticipy, \autoref{fig:compa} shows the wall-time required to perform two basic operations on tensors, as functions of the number of considered tensors.
 This evidences that, when processing large number of tensors ($>10^3$), basic operations on tensors are 1 to 2 orders of magnitude faster when using Elasticipy than when using pymatgen's implementation.